-If you have an energy saving idea or would like to report an inefficiency such as lights left on or taps left running then please email firstname.lastname@example.org.
-Please provide as much information as possible: college, site, room/location, equipment type etc.
+If you have an energy saving idea or would like to report an inefficiency such as lights left on or taps left running, please email Rebecca Smart. firstname.lastname@example.org.
+Please provide as much information as possible including: College, site, room/location, equipment type.

-- Read funding details of the UAL Carbon Management Plan v9 2020 (PDF 1.4MB)
+- Read funding details of the Carbon Management Plan (PDF 5.01MB)

 Events and campaigns

 UAL is very active in advocating for climate change and leading practical action across the University.
 UAL has regularly taken part in nationwide climate campaigns such as Green Week.
 With the establishment of our Climate Emergency Network and Climate Advocates, our focus has been on building recurring campaigns for our UAL community and the public, as well as embedding climate justice into our research and Knowledge Exchange.

 Events and campaigns include our 2-week Carnival of Crisis which ran alongside COP26, this year’s Earth Day which saw an extensive programme across all UAL sites, and ongoing programme of working collaboration with our Climate Advocates.
 Other campaigns include ‘Cycle to Work Day’ and ‘World Environment Day’.

 In 2018 , UAL launched a campaign in Luxury Fashion and Sustainability.
 It was the world’s first online course in this topic, created alongside global luxury group, Kering.
 The course aims to strengthen sustainability education and sustainable practices in the luxury and fashion realms.

 Across the year there are several events and campaigns staff and students can get involved including:

 - Climate Studio